ninbura/windows/README.md

 - Take note of your motherboard's model number, should be listed on the box it came in.
 - search for your motherboard via it's model number on google & locate the support page
 - drivers you typically need to grab from your motherboards support page
+	- audio driver
-	- audio driver (usually labeled as realtek)
+		- usually labeled as realtek
+		- only grab latest version, don't need mulitple motherboard audio drivers
 	- intel chipset driver (intel cpus only)
 		- there may be multiple "chipset" style drivers
 		- look for drivers titled as so